cnsoft/cocos2d-kamcord-ios/README.md

 ### Video Quality

-You can also set the dimensions and quality of the recorded video:
+You can set the dimensions and quality of the recorded video:

 	+(void) setVideoDimensions:(enum KC_VIDEO_DIMENSIONS)dimensions
 	    	           quality:(enum KC_VIDEO_QUALITY)quality;